bkuzmanoski/dotfiles/README.md

 ./setup.sh
 ```

-The setup script can be safely re-run if there are any errors.
+The setup script can be re-run if there are any errors.

 #### Backups